code-shoily/mongo-insert-demo/README.md

 This is meant to run only on `localhost` so that another process residing in the same machine can access it and no external access is possible.

+## Installation Instructions

+* Type in the command `git clone https://github.com/code-shoily/mongo-insert-demo.git insert_server`
-Please install all dependancies by typing `go get`
+* Install all dependancies by typing `go get`